brtacks/handshakers/README.md

 _The Handshakers_ analyzes the how the Democratic and Republican parties have appealed to our morals since 1960 (the year of the first general presidential debate).
 For article notes, see [NOTES.md](NOTES.md).
 For the outline, see [OUTLINE.md](OUTLINE.md).

-**This repository contains data collection and analysis.
-Data transformation for the main graphic has moved to the [@brtacks/foundations](https://github.com/brtacks/foundations) repository; the graphic itself has moved to the [@jsonkao/text-to-tile](https://github.com/jsonkao/text-to-tile) repository.**
+**This repository contains data collection, sanitization, and analysis.
+The main graphic and website has moved to the [@brtacks/foundations](https://github.com/brtacks/foundations) repository.

 Debate transcripts can be found at [The American Presidency Project](http://www.presidency.ucsb.edu/debates.php).